5 Best Pressure Side Pool Cleaners of 2022 – Reviews & Buyer’s Guide

 Shipping is an important expense that many people assume they can avoid if their purchase is over a certain amount.
 For the most part, that’s true.
 There are exceptions to every rule, and they can show up when you least expect it.
 Always double-check to make sure you’re getting free shipping, otherwise, you could get sticker shock when you’re ready to check out.

 Quality control is a key ingredient in determining the efficiency and lifespan of a pressure-side cleaner.
 Good quality control will cost you something extra, but in the long run, it will be worth it.
-A large part of the equation revolves around how pressure side cleaners work.
+A large part of the equation revolves around how pressure side pool cleaners work.
 Let’s take a look.

 The Venturi Effect

-Pressure side cleaners work by utilizing something called the Venturi effect, named after the Italian physicist who discovered it, Giovanni Battista Venturi (1746–1822).
+Pressure pool cleaners work by utilizing something called the Venturi effect, named after the Italian physicist who discovered it, Giovanni Battista Venturi (1746–1822).
 In fluid dynamics, the velocity of an incompressible fluid such as water has to increase when it passes through a choke point or constriction.
 In response, its static pressure must decrease in accordance with the principle of conservation of mechanical energy.

 When water flows through a large tube suddenly enters a smaller tube, the speed of the water increases and its static pressure decreases in direct correlation.
 The water in the larger tube moves slower and has higher pressure, while the water in the smaller tube moves faster and has lower pressure.
 That pressure differential is what drives a pressure-side pool cleaner.